 She began her career as an RN, treating each patient like a family member.
-Advancing through different nursing roles, Jackie found her personal niche as a charge nurse while working for American Red Cross.
-Eager to continue developing her ability to help as many patients as possible, she decided to refresh her resume.
+Advancing through different nursing roles, Jackie found her niche as a charge nurse while working for American Red Cross.
+Eager to further empower herself to help patients as effectively as possible, she decided to refresh her resume.

 Charge Nurse Resume